American Library Association: Governing structure

+President and executive directors

+ALA's President for the 2024–2025 term is Cindy Hohl.
+President-elect, Sam Helmick, will preside in 2025-2026.

+The executive director of the American Library Association delegates authority within ALA headquarters to ALA’s department heads, who, in carrying out their assigned duties, are called upon to use ALA’s name, and, in that name, to commit the Association to programs, activities, and binding agreements.

+Secretaries of the Association prior to Carl Milam were George Burwell Utley (1911–20); Chalmers Hadley (1909–11); Edward C. Hovey (1905–7); James Ingersoll Wyer (1902–09); Frederick Winthrop Faxon (1900–02); Henry James Carr (1898–1900); Melvil Dewey (1897–98); Rutherford Platt Hayes (1896–97); Henry Livingston Elmendorf (1895–96); Frank Pierce Hill (1891–95); Mary Salome Cutler (1891); William E. Parker (1890–91) and Melvil Dewey (1879–90).

 Activities

 The official purpose of the association is "to promote library service and librarianship."
-Members may join one or more of eleven membership divisions that deal with specialized topics such as academic, school, or public libraries, technical or reference services, and library administration.
-Members may also join any of seventeen round tables that are grouped around more specific interests and issues than the broader set of ALA divisions.
+Members may join one or more of eight membership divisions that deal with specialized topics such as academic, school, or public libraries, technical or reference services, and library administration.
+Members may also join any of the nineteen round tables that are grouped around more specific interests and issues than the broader set of ALA divisions.